Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Radio frequency or RF antenna diversity is any method used to improve the reliability and quality of signal reception by varying the hardware used.
 There are a variety of ways it can be achieved.

 When the RF path changes, the signals fade up and down.
 This happens as you’re traveling over varied terrain or walking through your home.
-This means that when you have two antennas connected to two receivers plus a logic circuit should connect you to the one with the best signal.
+This means that when you have two antennas connected to two receivers plus a logic circuit, it should connect you to the one with the best signal.

 Another form of RF antenna diversity is having antennas located at different elevations and angles.
 This improves the odds any random signal is received.
 This can also be called spatial diversity or space diversity.
 You can see this when you observe antenna arrays installed at various levels of a radio or cell phone tower.